 A variety of sole grinds are now available from manufacturers, along with the standard wedge sole.
 Each type can suit your golf game in different ways.
 With this being said, it may be worth seeking out a professional at a fitting to better understand your own exact needs.

 Below we cover a couple more key considerations that you should take into account when choosing your wedges.

 Most amateur golfers struggle to make greens in regulation during a round, and part of this is down to poor wedge selection.
 Typically the answer to how many wedges to carry would be between 3 or 4 wedges.
 With four wedges, you will have more options around the green especially with a sand wedge and lob wedge, whereas you will give yourself room to have more flexibility with other golf clubs with three wedges.

 Knowing Your Wedge Distances

 Each wedge has a different potential maximum distance.
 These vary for both amateurs and professionals due to different clubhead speeds.
 For example, a professional can hit a pitching wedge as far as 140 yards, whereas an amateur might only hit the same pitching wedge around 100 – 110 yards.
-Knowing your wedge distances, you can ensure that you split the degree lofts evenly between a pitching wedge, gap wedge, sand wedge, and lob wedge.
+Knowing your wedge distances, you can ensure that you split the degree lofts evenly between a pitching wedge, gap wedge (approach wedge), sand wedge, and lob wedge.